 Concerns of a High-Protein Diet

-One potential draw-back of a high-protein/low-carb diet is a deficiency in essential micronutrients found in carbohydrate-rich foods such as fruits and vegetables.
+One potential drawback of a high-protein/low-carb diet is a deficiency in essential micronutrients found in carbohydrate-rich foods such as fruits and vegetables.
 Fruits, vegetables and whole grains contain the vitamins, minerals, fibre and antioxidants that help prevent disease.
-In addition, high-protein animal foods are high in saturated fat, which increase the risk of heart disease, stroke, diabetes and cancer.
+In addition, high-protein animal foods are high in saturated fat, which increases the risk of heart disease, stroke, diabetes and cancer.

 Best Vegan Protein Sources